bcgov/site-status-checker/README.md

 HEADER_IN=URL HEADER_OUT=HTTP_STATUS ./count.sh sites.csv
 ```

-The default curl timeout as been set at 15 seconds, but may be changed as follows.
+The default curl timeout has been set at 15 seconds, but may be changed as follows.

 ```bash
 TIMEOUT=30 ./count.sh sites.csv